Code-Institute-Submissions/Jtune89-JT_Blog_MS4_JanResub/README.md

 I spent quite a while manually testing the site to ensure that the functionality works.
 I would create a post and then comment on it.
 Then I would like it.
 Then I would delete the comment and I would unlike the post.
 I then repeated this activity on different posts.
 Commenting, liking, deleting the comment and unliking the post.
 I also tested based on User Stories.
-When I implemented User Story one - I tested that the pagination works by selecting the other pages When I implemented User Story two - I tested that a user could open a post by opening a post When I implemented User Story three - I tested that a user could like a post by liking a post When I implemented User Story four - I tested that a user could comment on a post by commenting on a post When I implemented User Story five - I tested that a user could register by registering as a user When I implemented User Story six - I tested that a user could view comments by creating comments and then viewing them When I implemented User Story seven - I tested that a user could see how many likes and comments a post had by adding likes and comments and viewing them on the post
+By creating various users, I was able to test:
+- pagination
+- a user could open a post
+- a user could like & unlike a post
+- a user could comment on a post
+- a user could view comments made by other users
+- a user could see how many likes or comments a post had
-When I implemented User Story eight - I tested that a user had to be authenticated before liking or commenting on a post by attempting to like/comment on a post when not logged in, this didn't work and therefore I knew the functionality worked
+- a user had to be authenticated before liking or commenting
-When I implemented User Story nine - I tested that a user could un-like a post by liking a post and then unliking it When I implemented User Story 10 - I tested that a user could delete a comment they had added, by adding a comment and then deleting it.
+- a user could delete a comment they had previous made on a post

 HTML Validator – does not like django and has some errors relating to construct of Django code CSSC Validator – no issues found